 Libraries and Museums

 Oxford links with the Middle East and North Africa extend far beyond the academic study of the region.
 The University is increasingly forming key partnerships and collaborating with institutions in the region, and in recent years has opened up important new scientific and public policy collaborations with the Arab World; this is a small selection of the many projects currently in progress.

-The Reuters Institute for Journalism, in collaboration with the Saïd Foundation and the Asfari Foundation, is offering a unique opportunity to journalists from Lebanon, Palestine and Syria through the Saïd-Asfari Fellowship scheme.
+The Reuters Institute for Journalism, in collaboration with the Saïd Foundation and the Asfari Foundation, offers a unique opportunity to journalists from Lebanon, Palestine and Syria through the Saïd-Asfari Fellowship scheme.
 Each year, one journalist from the Levant region is brought to Oxford to study with a group of journalists from all over the world.
-The fellows attend seminars and occasional special lectures on journalism, and make visits to several major media organisations such as Thomson Reuters and the BBC.
 The objectives of the fellowship programme are to strengthen journalism in the Levant and to improve the skill set and networks of journalists working in the region.

 A vibrant student group, the Oxford University Arab Cultural Society, organises public lectures and cultural events for those originating from and those interested in the region.
 Similarly, the Oxford Chabad Society hosts high profile national and international guest speakers on Jewish and Israeli topics during university terms and holds open Shabbat dinners every Friday night.

-There are nearly 50 academic staff from North Africa and the Middle East currently working at the university with research specialties ranging from art history and classical architecture, to structural biology.
+There are nearly 80 academic staff from North Africa and the Middle East currently working at the university in a range of research specialties.

-Oxford’s alumni base is especially strong in the region, numbering close to 1200.
-Most live in Israel, Egypt and the United Arab Emirates (UAE).
-Alumni groups are active in eleven countries.
+Oxford’s alumni base is especially strong in the region, numbering above 1,900.
+Most live in Israel, Egypt, Saudi Arabia and the United Arab Emirates (UAE).
+Alumni groups are active in thirteen countries.
 Oxford has a number of distinguished alumni in the region, including:

 - King Abdullah II of Jordan